 - Adequate counter space for meal preparation

-- Reliable appliances including dishwashers (87% of renters consider this essential)
+- Reliable appliances including dishwashers (87% of renters consider this essential) - a working dishwasher is one of the small daily conveniences that tenants notice immediately and factor heavily into renewal decisions

 - Durable surfaces that tolerate daily cooking without showing wear